-David and Stephen Flynn, otherwise known as The Happy Pear, share their top tips on vegetarian barbecue.
-From what type of barbecue is best, to how to get the most from your veggies, you'll be grilling up a vegetarian feast in no time.
-Click here to find out more about David and Stephen's new book, The World of The Happy Pear, which is filled with more delicious recipes and inspiration.
+David and Stephen Flynn, otherwise known as The Happy Pear, share their top tips for a successful vegetarian barbecue.
+From what type of barbecue is best, to how to get the most from your veggies, you’ll be grilling up a vegetarian feast in no time.
+David and Stephen’s book, The World of The Happy Pear, is filled with more delicious recipes and inspiration.

 We’ve both been veggies since 2002, and only recently discovered the fun of barbecuing vegetables!
 Cooking outside, over fire (even if it is gas), you feel connected to the cooking process and really appreciate your food.
 And most veg cook wonderfully on a barbecue – it brings out their sweetness and the raw heat gives them a lovely charred edge.

 WHAT TYPE OF BARBECUE IS BEST?

 A charcoal barbecue will add the extra flavour of the wood and smoke to your food that you won’t get with gas, and it’s our preference.
 However, we use gas most of the time ourselves, as it’s more convenient.

 When cooking vegetables on a barbecue, a big grilling area is best.
 You’ll need more space than when cooking meat.
 Ideally, the bigger the barbecue the better.

 OUR FIVE FAVOURITE VEGGIES TO BARBECUE